 Graduate students must maintain a 3.0 GPR for every semester.
-If a GPR is below 3.0, the students is scholastically deficient.
+If a GPR is below 3.0, the student is scholastically deficient.
 The student must earn at least a 3.0 in the next semester and take at least 6 hours of coursework that will be listed on the degree plan.
 Students who are scholastically deficient for any two semesters will be removed from the EPSY program.
 The procedures for dismissal are explained in the Texas A&M University Student Rules (refer to the website student-rules.tamu.edu).

-Students with a semester GPR below a 3.0 will be blocked from registering for future semesters until they have met with their faculty advisor prior to the start of the next semester of enrollment.
+Students with a semester GPR below 3.0 will be blocked from registering for future semesters until they have met with their faculty advisor prior to the start of the next semester of enrollment.
 A written and signed remediation plan will be submitted to the faculty advisor and to the Associate Department Head or Director for Graduate Studies.
 Failure to meet and submit a signed remediation plan is a violation of probation rules and will result in dismissal from the program at the end of the semester.
-Students who raise their GPR to a 3.00 within the guidelines above will be removed from academic probation; however, students cannot be removed from academic probation graduate degree, and not exceeding time limits, will be included in the student's GPR for the subsequent degree program.
+Students who raise their GPR to a 3.00 within the guidelines above will be removed from academic probation; however, students cannot be removed from academic probation with any I or X grades outstanding.
+Any coursework not applied towards a prior graduate degree, and not exceeding time limits, will be included in the student's GPR for the subsequent degree program.

 Students must comply with all University, GPS, and departmental policies.
-In particular, degree plan requirements must be met or the student may be removed from the program by the Department.
-It is the student's responsibility to secure committee chair and members, as well as all other aspects of the degree plan.
+In particular, degree plan requirements must be met, or the student may be removed from the program by the Department.
+It is the student's responsibility to secure the committee chair and members, as well as all other aspects of the degree plan.